UAV/Drone Info

 12. Flight operations must be conducted at least 500 feet from all nonparticipating persons, vessels, vehicles, and structures unless (read list yourself, item 31, page 25)

-First – The FAA who has jurisdiction of all US airspace and the aircraft (manned or unmanned) that operate in the airspace, has issued regulations governing UAS (Unmanned Aerial Systems)/UAV (unmanned aerial vehicle).
-This includes flying a drone (quadcopter, hex copter, octa copter or RC (radio-controlled) plane, etc) with an attached camera, using it to do aerial photography to sell or to be used for the promotion of a business in any way, which is the main issue of concern.
+First – The FAA who has jurisdiction of all US airspace and the aircraft (manned or unmanned) that operate in the airspace, has not issued regulations governing UAS (Unmanned Aerial systems)/UAV (unmanned aerial vehicle).
+This includes flying a drone (quad copter, hex copter, octa copter or RC (radio-controlled) plane, etc) with an attached camera, using it to do aerial photography to sell or to be used for the promotion of a business in any way, which is the main issue of concern.
 It may seem harmless, but there are many implications to address.
-When new technology comes along, it’s important to embrace it and to act responsibly.
-Aerial photography has been a niche market up until the advent of the drones.
-Drones range in price from 400.00 up to 10,000.00.
-These drones can hover and or reach speeds up to 80+ knots.
-Most are GPS equipped.
-When flying one, here are some of the elements one has to learn, understand and become proficient at in order to try and fly safely: Altitude hold, Ascent, and decent, Yaw and throttle, Yaw trim, roll and pitch, pitch trim, camera zoom controls, camera tilt control, camera shutter, camera monitor to see what the camera sees to set up a photo, all while keeping an eye on where you are at, wind conditions, surrounding environments, people and battery life left to land back where you started.
-Not to mention any other unexpected distractions or interference from other radio frequencies.
+When new technology comes along, its important to embrace it and to act responsibly.
+I clearly believe this is one of those situations.

-Safe integration of UAS involves gaining a better understanding of operational issues, such as training requirements, operational specifications, and technology considerations.
+Safe integration of UAS involves gaining a better understanding of operational issues, such as training requirements, operational specifications and technology considerations.

 I monitor information on this subject daily in several web discussions.
 I will keep this page updated as to when the process/service becomes legally available or for important ideas that relate to this subject.

-I always appreciate feedback and other perspectives.
+I always appreciate feed back and other perspectives.
 Please feel free to send me an e-mail.
-My current active area of coverage is Albuquerque, Los Lunas, Belen, Rio Rancho, Santa Fe, Espanola, Taos, Las Vegas, Clovis, Farmington, Roswell, Alamogordo, Las Cruces, Santa Teresa, Carlsbad, Gallup, and Grants.
+My current active area of coverage is Albuquerque, Los Lunas, Belen, Rio Rancho, Santa Fe, Espanola, Taos, Las Vegas, Clovis, Farmington, Roswell, Alamogordo, Las Cruces, Santa Teresa, Carlsbad, Gallup and Grants.

 Most recent Web Posts – top of links